My Professional Bio:

 Our homeschool priorities in no particular order:

-I am working on a series of e-books that I hope will be useful to you.
+I am planning to work on a series of e-books that I hope will be useful to you.
 Topics include early motherhood (that one’s finished! click here), how to start a storytelling ritual in your family, homeschooling preschool thru kindergarten, Georgia field trips and more.

 *I did do some things I’m proud of, though, which you can find out below, if you’re still reading.
-(Aside from what you read in my professional bio.)
 (And by the way, thanks for reading.)

 - I finished a bachelor’s degree in English, and even though that hasn’t helped me get the jobs I really wanted, I know that reading classic literature made me a better person.
 I’m not being sarcastic.